-I would like to take this opportunity to share with you some of the new initiatives that GLSE has put into place this past year and our strategic priorities for GLSE for the coming year.
+I would like to take this opportunity to share with you some of the new and continuing initiatives that GLSE has put into place this past year and also our strategic priorities for GLSE for the coming year.

-- The development and implementation of a new online graduate supervisor evaluation system.
+- We have initiated a first ever for the University of Toronto - an online systematic evaluation of the supervisory experience for all our doctoral stream students.
+We have run a successful pilot to test the technology of this new system and we are now ready to roll this out for our students in 2020.
 This new system will make it possible to systematically collect objective anonymous ratings of supervisors, which will provide the FoM with data to reward outstanding supervisors during the promotions process, and to identify supervisors in need of remediation in order to address deficits in their supervisory skills.
-This will directly impact on the quality of supervision that is provided to our students across the FoM .
+This will directly impact on the quality of supervision that is provided to our students across the FoM.

 As part of the Faculty of Medicine’s overall strategic goals, I very much look forward to continuing to work with all of you to fulfill our mission to prepare students for academic and non-academic careers, and to partner with our stakeholders in order to effect positive change in our larger community and in doing so advance graduate life sciences education.

-Best wishes for a productive and enjoyable summer.
+Best wishes wishes for a happy and healthy holiday season!

 Allan S Kaplan MSc.
 MD FRCP(C)